Archives and records management policy

 - It is committed to a culture of openness and access to information wherever possible, in accordance with statutory requirements.

-- It fully supports a centralized and Gallery-wide Records Management programme that is based on national and international standards in the field (e.g. BSI ISO 15489:2001).
+- It fully supports a centralised and Gallery-wide Records Management programme that is based on national and international standards in the field (e.g. BSI ISO 15489:2001).

 Ownership of Records